pukkabuilt/public-site/content/photography/_index.md

 Photography is my oldest art form, as such my treasure trove is too large to display here.

-The most up-to-date feed lives [Lightroom community space](https://lightroom.adobe.com/u/joseulninori).
+The most up-to-date feed lives in the <a class="text-link-color" href="https://lightroom.adobe.com/u/joseulninori">Lightroom community space</a>.
 However, that collection is also truncated.

 Here in the Pukka Built website I will have a rotating display of my latest work.